TheIoTLearningInitiative/EmbeddedLinux/documentation/IModules.md

     bcm4334x              587105  0
 ```

-# Search for the Name of the Modules
+# Search for the Name of the Default Loaded Kernel Modules

 ```sh
     root@edison:~# nano searchm.sh